 You’re busy, I get it.
 Pin this to your favorite Christmas gnome tutorials board on Pinterest and it’ll be here for when you’re ready.

 As an Amazon Associate, I could earn from qualifying purchases.

 Tips to Make a Rudolph gnome

 - Click here to get the free printable Rudolph gnome pattern.
-It’s possible you could make this on your own without it, but, seriously, this reindeer gnome is so much easier with a pattern.
+It’s possible you could make this on your own without it, but this reindeer gnome is so much easier with a pattern.

-- Use parchment paper to make your antlers.
-Not wax paper.
-I’ve tried wax paper and the hot glue does not separate easily from it.
-So, parchment paper for the win!
+- Use parchment paper to make your antlers, not wax paper.
+I’ve tried wax paper and the hot glue does not separate as easily from it.

 - If you need a tiny deer to go with your red nosed reindeer gnome, check out this tiny deer ornament!